Vatican Museums Tickets & Tours

 Mandatory

-Personal escort to the entrance, Museums + Sistine Chapel t
+On-site assistance, Museums + Sistine Chapel

-Staff escorts you inside • Hassle-free fallback when sold-out
+• Staff escorts you inside • Hassle-free fallback when sold-out

 Free cancel up to 24h